eamaldonado01/ethanetwork/README.md

 - Socket.IO with Redis for real-time updates
 - Tailwind CSS for styling
 - Jest and Cypress for testing
+- Docker for containerizing the application
+- Infrastructure managed with Terraform
+- Deployed on AWS Fargate for scalable containers
+- Continuous integration handled via GitHub Actions

 Social Features